Why are cell phone plans more expensive in Canada than in the US?

 The most popular plans in Canada, both in terms of demand from consumers as well as offers from providers, are the ones that offer between 1GB and 4GB of data.
-Given their popularity, as is seen in the table above, it is on these that the price gap is the highest.
+Given their popularity, as is seen in the table below, it is on these that the price gap is the highest.
 On the other hand, the three largest providers in Canada have all recently introduced ‘unlimited plans’ and are keen to see them widely adopted.
-Consequently, it on on these 10Gb and above plans that the price difference between the Canada and the US is the smallest.
+Consequently, it on these 10Gb and above plans that Canada’s prices are actually cheaper than in the US.

 Comparison of cellphone plans between Canada and the USA